johnsanterre/DataScience/topic_001.md

 Class Notes:
-1. There are no labs(i.e. they are not manditory).
+1. There are no labs (i.e. they are not manditory).
 2. Simply logging into the platform for live sessions will earn 1/2 of your participation grade.
-The rest will come from actuall participation in the class.
+The rest will come from actual participation in the class.
 3. Homework for 1 is due before the start of Live Session 2.
 4. All late homework gets a .5 out of 3 deduction.
-5. Its not too early to start thinking about topic for final project.(https://archive.ics.uci.edu/ml/index.php)
+5. It's not too early to start thinking about topic for final project. (https://archive.ics.uci.edu/ml/index.php)
 6. This class starts slow then builds in speed.
 7. You are strongly encouraged to collaborate on homeowork, but please make note of it on your submission.

 Crucial resources:

 If you are just getting started with R. Install r studio and install the swirl package.

 http://swirlstats.com/students.html
 We will use: install_from_swirl("R Programming")
 We will complete the first 15 assignments over the first 4 weeks.

-If you are a SE(sofware engineer) and the above was too simple,  the link below explians how R works under the hood. https://adv-r.hadley.nz/index.html
+If you are a SE (sofware engineer) and the above was too simple, the link below explians how R works under the hood. https://adv-r.hadley.nz/index.html